perfsonar/docs/intro_about.rst

 pSConfig assists with these challenges by providing agents to automate each of the configuration tasks listed above.
 This includes:

     #. **pSconfig pScheduler Agent** - The agent responsible for reading a template and configuring the tasks defined in pScheduler.
 See :doc:`psconfig_pscheduler_agent` for more details on this agent.
-    #. **pSConfig MaDDash Agent** - The agent responsible for reading a template and configuring MaDDash to display the results of defined tasks in a dashboard.
+    #. **pSConfig Grafana Agent** - The agent responsible for reading a template and configuring Grafana to display the results of defined tasks in a dashboard.
 See :doc:`psconfig_maddash_agent` for more details on this agent.

 For complete information on pSConfig start with :doc:`psconfig_intro` for more details on pSConfig basic concepts/terminology.